How Was Melania Trump's Father's Criminal History Overlooked?

 For most people who want to become citizens of the United States, a criminal record is a disqualifier, but sources say it was not an issue for Viktor Knavs, the father of Melania Trump.
 Donald Trump has been harsh on immigrants, saying that this country should only take the best from other countries, and not allow criminals to become citizens.

-The Daily Beast says that it was Melania Trump’s biographer who discovered that Viktor Knavs had a record with the Yugoslavian police and back in Slovenia.
+The Daily Beast says that it was Melania Trump’s biographer who discovered that Viktor Knavs had a record with the Yugoslavian police back in Slovenia.
 Author Igor Omerza said that when he was reading through the database of the archives of the secret police archives, Knavs name popped up as someone with a criminal record.
-Despite this fact, Viktor and his wife, Melania’s mother both became naturalized U.S. citizens this year.
+Despite this fact, Viktor and his wife, Melania’s mother, both became naturalized U.S. citizens this year.

 Viktor Knavs was listed as a person with a criminal record, being found guilty of two items in the “Yugoslav Penal Code.”
 Details of the crime are few, but the database indicates that it was related to “the acquisition, sale or production of goods without the explicit permission of the Socialist Federal Republic of Yugoslavia.”

-A person convicted of those crimes faced up to ten years in prison and also faced fines.
+A person convicted of those crimes faced up to 10 years in prison and also faced fines.

 At a time when people are being denied U.S. citizenship because of their pasts, the case of Melania Trump's father Viktor Knavs—and his record in Yugoslavia’s secret police files—is an interesting one https://t.co/P1zHmuABWv